bhisaac/5eFP/5eFP-SRD.md

 ### Unarmored Defense

-While not wearing armor, you add CON (minimum 0) to your DEX checks used to avoid an attack.
+While not wearing armor, you add CON (minimum 0) to your Defense.
 You can use a shield and still gain this benefit.

 ## Fighter